unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 **_Languages._** You can speak, read, and write Creole, English, and one extra language of your choice.

 #### Scavengers
 Belters are used to getting by without much resources.
-You gain proficiency with **Tinker**.
+You gain proficiency with **Engineering**.
 \page

 ## Galilean